 Although Bovin Winery targets the high-end wine consumer, visitors can receive a discount by purchasing wines directly at the winery.

 Bovin Winery is a mere five-minute walk from Hotel Pamela and the Negotino bus terminal making it easy to visit.
 Advanced reservations are mandatory.
-Also, tours are available Monday through Friday at a cost of 10 euros per person.
+Also, tours are available Monday through Friday for 10 euros per person.

-Wine tasting is available at an additional cost.
-Although there is no restaurant on-site, tasting menus can be organized through locally sourced outfitters.
+Wine tastings are available after the tour for an additional cost.
+Also, there is no restaurant on-site.
+However, tasting menus can be organized through locally sourced outfitters.
 Finally, a minimum of ten people is required for plated dining options.

 Highly recommend trying the Imperator.
 If you love Bovin Wines, which you most likely will, we recommend making a reservation to purchase a slightly discounted bottle to enjoy in their cozy tasting room or for takeaway.